Libyan dinar: Popular nomenclature and denominations

-The Libyan dinar is commonly called jni, [ʒni] (western Libyan Dialect) or jneh [ʒneh] (eastern Libyan dialect), derived from the name of British Guinea (cf genēh جنيه for the Egyptian pound).
+The Libyan dinar is commonly called jni, [ʒni] (western Libyan Dialect) or jneh [ʒneh] (eastern Libyan dialect), derived from the name of British guinea (cf genēh جنيه for the Egyptian pound), a gold coin worth twenty-one shillings.
 The name dinar is rarely used outside official circles.
 The authorized fractional unit, the dirham, is never mentioned in everyday conversation.
 Garsh - a variant of the word qirsh - is employed instead, with 1 garsh = 10 dirhams.
 One thousand dinars is stylishly called a kilo [kiːlu].
 Similarly, five dinar notes and ten dinar notes are sometimes nicknamed, in the younger generation male slang, faifa [faːifa] and tsena [tseːna] respectively, which are playful feminizations of the English words five and ten, but may also be remnants of British slang words 'fiver' and 'tenner' for five and ten pound notes respectively.
 Libyan currency is nicknamed by Libyans ʿOmar El-Mokhtar after the Libyan freedom fighter who is featured on the obverse of the LD 10 note.